naef-lab/dryR/Readme.md

 # dryR
-`dryR` is an R package that provides the statistical framework to assess differential rhythmicity of temporal RNA-Seq datasets of two and more conditions.
+`dryR` is an R package that provides the statistical framework to assess differential rhythmicity of a time series of RNA-Seq data of two and more conditions.

 ## Getting Started